Bread Machine Whole Wheat Rolls

 Instructions

-- Load Ingredients.
-Add the ingredients to the bread machine pan according to the manufacturer’s recommended order: (usually liquids first) warm water, honey, softened butter, salt, whole wheat flour, and instant yeast.
+- Load ingredients.
+Add the ingredients to the bread machine pan according to the manufacturer’s recommended order (usually liquids first): warm water, honey, softened butter, salt, whole wheat flour, and instant yeast.
 If you’re using vital wheat gluten, add it on top of the flour.

-- Select Dough Cycle.
+- Select cycle.
 Set the bread machine to the Dough Cycle and start.
 After a few minutes, check the dough.
 It should form a soft, smooth ball.
 If the dough looks too dry, add a teaspoon of water at a time.
 If it’s too sticky, add a tablespoon of flour.

-- First Rise.
+- First rise.
 Let the bread machine complete the dough cycle.
 The dough should rise until doubled in size.

 - Shape.
 Turn the dough onto a clean surface.
 Divide into 12 equal pieces using a sharp knife.
 Gently shape each piece into a round roll by tucking the edges underneath and pinching to seal the bottom.

-- Second Rise.
+- Second rise.
 Place the rolls on a parchment-lined baking sheet.
 Cover with greased plastic wrap and let them rise in a warm place for 30-45 minutes until puffy.

 - Bake.
 Preheat the oven to 350°F during the last 10 minutes of rising.
 Bake for 15-18 minutes, or until the rolls are golden brown and sound hollow when tapped on the bottom.